NATIONAL SON’S AND DAUGHTER’S DAY

 Time with our children can be fleeting.
 Not only do they grow quickly, but their interests and needs change, too.
 Whether we realize it or not, sons and daughters look up to us.
 They emulate our behavior – the good and the bad.
 As much as times change, children don’t.
 We craved our parent’s approval and acceptance.
 Our children do, too.

 Every child is different.
 Their personalities uniquely fitted to them.
 While one child devours books, another may deconstruct every electronic device in the house.
 The chatterbox keeps us awake on long road trips and the night owl keeps us alert to everything under the stars.
 No two are the same.
 That’s exactly how it’s supposed to be.
 Celebrate them and the parts they play in your family.

 HOW TO OBSERVE #SonsAndDaughtersDay

 Do something special for your children today.
 If they are at home, go for a walk, or enjoy a local park.
-If your children are grown, give them a call and remind them how special they are to you.
+Send a card or make a phone call to grown children.
+Remind them how special they are to you.
 Use #SonsAndDaughtersDay on social media.

 NATIONAL SON’S AND DAUGHTER’S DAY HISTORY

 The earliest record National Day Calendar could find of an August 11th observance of this day took place in 1988.
 It’s mentioned in a Nanaimo (British Columbia, Canada) Daily News article dated August 12, 1988.
 While we were unable to identify the creator of National Son’s and Daughter’s Day, we did find other earlier events with this name.